Troubleshooting: Rates or availability discrepancies in Guesty

 Detaching a sub-unit

-If you need to confirm who changed a specific rate or value, contact us for further investigation.
+To confirm who changed a specific rate or value, contact us for further investigation.